JvanKatwijk/yacc-preprocessor/README.md

 funding and interest, went the way of many interesting projects and stopped.

-Btw, during the development of the Ada compiler, we had as a student project extending the YACC version we used with the processing included as well as a pretty decent error recovery mechanism.
+Btw, during the development of the Ada compiler, we had as a student project extending the YACC version we used by including the preprocessing and inclusing a pretty decent error recovery mechanism.
 It seems that the sources of this "extended YACC" are lost.

 I discovered the sources of the preprocessor -they were stored on floppy discs -